jameelhassan/jh.github.io/_pages/about.md

 ## Recent Updates

+* Serving as a reviewer for CVPR 2024.
 * Paper and Code for [Align Your Prompts](https://jameelhassan.github.io/promptalign) realeased.
 * [Align Your Prompts](https://jameelhassan.github.io/promptalign): Test-Time Prompting with Distribution Alignment for Zero-Shot Generalization accepted to NeurIPS 2023.